Outer ward

 Schaffhausen greatly expanded its fortifications

-In response to the rising use of firearms, Schaffhausen greatly expanded its fortifications in the 15 th century.
-The Annot, the predecessor to the Munot, and its walls were reinforced with outer wards.
-These wards were later adopted in the construction of the Munot (1564–1589).
+In response to the emergence of firearms, Schaffhausen greatly expanded its fortifications in the 15 th century.
+The Annot, the predecessor to the Munot, and its walls were reinforced with outer wards and outer walls.
+These were later adopted in the construction of the Munot (1564–1589).

-The Zwinger (Middle High German twingen = to force) was a stretch of wall running parallel to the city wall, which was backfilled with earth and equipped with projecting, semi-circular towers at regular intervals, like the example still preserved here.
+The outer ward was an enclosure that ran parallel to the city wall, was backfilled with soil and fortified with semi-circular towers projecting out at regular intervals like the example that survives here.